Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 If you pay extra to get the 1TB or 2TB version of the gateway, the SSD and all necessary accessories come in a separate box.
 In my experience, it’s best to get the non-storage version and the tray itself.
 After that, get an SSID of your own.
 In my case, I swapped the 1TB stock drive with a 4TB drive, and it worked fine.

-On this front, Ubiquiti says users should use NVMe drives purchased from store.ui.com for the “best experience,” and it only “confidently claims compatibility” with the ones it sells.
+On this storage front, Ubiquiti advises users to use an NVMe drive purchased from store.ui.com for the “best experience,” and it only “confidently claims compatibility” with the drives it sells.

 Ubiquiti UCG-Fiber UniFi Cloud Gateway Fiber NVMe SlotUbiquiti UCG-Fiber UniFi Cloud Gateway Fiber NVMe SSD